EddieTheEd/Obsidian-Vault/002_Notes/Physics Definitions.md

 **Acceleration:** The rate at which velocity changes with time, in terms of both speed and direction.
 **Velocity:** The rate of change in displacement and direction of an object.
 **Force:** The push or pull on an object with mass that causes a change in velocity.
+**Inertia:** A property of matter by which it continues in its existing state of rest or uniform motion in a straight line, unless that state is changed by an external force.
+- Objects continue in their state, either stationary or moving, unless a force acts on them.
+**Centre of Gravity:** An imaginary point in an object where it can be thought the total weight of the object is concentrated in.
+- A balance point of an object.
+**Stable Equilibrium:** A state of equilibrium of an object where if the object were displaced it would return to its original position.
+**Moment:** A measure of its tendency to cause an object to rotate around a specific point/axis.